AryaaSk/3D-Engine/Docs/Pipeline.md

         Use the quaternion multiplication formula:\
         ![Quaternion Multiplication](https://github.com/AryaaSk/3D-Engine/blob/master/Docs/ResearchImages/QuaternionMultiplication.png?raw=true)\

-        3. conjugate

-3. Once we have created the pointMatrix, we need to rotate the object with the XYZ rotations the user has given us, to do this we create a RotationMatrix, to calculate this I used the XYZ Rotation Matrix formula:\

-4. Once we have our RotationMatrix, we can find the physcial location of the points around the origin by doing **RotationMatrix * PointMatrix**, this tells us the location of all points relative to the origin, and then finally we scale the object by just multiplying each vector (column), by the scale.
-We store this in a matrix called PhysicalMatrix.
+        3. **Multiply the result quaternion by the conjugate**:\
+        Get the conjugate of the rotation quaternion, which is just the same but multiply the x, y, and z by -1.
+Then multiply the result of the previous calculation with this

+        4. **Convert back to vector**
+        To convert back to vector, just remove the w from the result, and this is your new point rotated with the quaternion.

+    3. Save these new points in a new matrix called physicalMatrix, which basically represents the shape around the origin, with all it's local transformations applied to it.
+The position is applied when it is rendered, since it is relative to the camera.

+4. Once we have the physicalMatrix, you also need to apply the object's scale, so just multiply all points in the physicalMatrix by the scale.

 ### Rendering the Object (Transforming based on Camera's Position and World Rotation):
 1. When the render() function is called for an object, the function creates a copy of the object's PhysicalMatrix and calls it the CameraObjectMatrix, it then transforms this matrix to get the actual position of the shape's vertices on the 2D screen.